Skip to main content

 Association to the pass๐Ÿ”„ Yes๐Ÿ“ก Only if passId provided by your endpoint

-Current Compatibility๐Ÿ”— Works with VTAP & PassEntry Reader๐Ÿ”œ Currently only supported on PassEntry readers (VTAP support coming soon)
+Current Compatibility๐Ÿ”— Works with VTAP & PassEntry Reader๐Ÿ”— Works with VTAP & PassEntry Reader

 How to Enable Third-Party Validation